vrodriguezf/deepvats/README.md

 ## Deploy

 To run the notebooks and the app, install `docker` and `docker-compose` in your system.
-Then, create a new *.env* file in the root of the project following the structure shown [here](https://github.com/vrodriguezf/dockerfiles).
+Then, create a new *.env* file inside the folder `docker` of the project following the structure shown [here](https://github.com/vrodriguezf/dockerfiles).

 You'll also need to have a `.gitconfig` file in your home folder.
 It can be an empty file that you create manually, or it can contain your git global configuration.
 For the latter case, run:
 - `git config --global user.name "YOUR NAME IN THIS GITLAB INSTANCE"`